1. Learn

 While NFC stickers and inlays are made using etched antennas, high quality disc tags and some NFC products (wristbands, keyfobs, etc) use other types of antenna.
 These usually fall into two categories.

 The second option is a PCB (printed circuit board) antenna.
 These are typically double sided PCB boards where the antenna is etched on the outside on both sides to increase effective antenna length.
 Made correctly, these can be very effective, high performance and reliable antennas.
-However, this kind of performance comes at a price and they are typically only used in the more expensive industrial tags.
+However, this kind of performance comes at a price and they are typically only used in the more expensive industrial and disc tags.

 Alternative Antenna Design

-Printable NFC Ink
+Printable NFC ink

 Some industry commentators think that this is where printable NFC ink or possibly full circuits might come in.
 This allows the tag to be 'created' by printing possibly directly onto the surface of the card/plastic of the item.